YuncongMa/pNet/README.md

 # pNet <br /> A toolbox for personalized functional network modeling <br />
 <img src="https://github.com/YuncongMa/pNet/assets/20191790/44d690f2-429e-43b8-b2ea-34c958a889a0" width="800">
-This toolbox is designed to extract personalized functional network from fMRI data <br />
+This toolbox is designed to extract personalized functional networks from fMRI data <br />
 It works with both MATLAB and Python, and comes with a user-friendly GUI interface in MATLAB, as well as a step-by-step guide to setup a customized workflow in Python.
 It supports multiple fMRI data formats, including CIFTI, MGH, MGZ, NIFTI, and MAT.
 It supports multi-cohort datasets.